 Why Visit Prague?

-Prague enchants as one of Europe's most romantic capitals where Gothic spires pierce skylines, the 600-year-old Charles Bridge hosts street musicians and artists beneath baroque statues, and centuries-old beer halls pour pilsner at prices that make Western Europeans weep with joy.
-The 'City of a Hundred Spires' (1.3 million, 2.7 million metro) survived both World Wars relatively intact, preserving medieval Old Town's astronomical clock that draws crowds every hour, Prague Castle's sprawling complex overlooking red rooftops, and Jewish Quarter's haunting synagogues telling stories of survival.
-The Vltava River snakes through the city—take river cruises past Kampa Island, rent paddleboats, or simply stroll the embankments at golden hour when castle lights illuminate Gothic silhouettes.
+Prague enchants as one of Europe's most irresistibly romantic capitals where soaring Gothic spires pierce fairytale skylines, the legendary 14th-century Charles Bridge hosts talented street musicians and artists beneath 30 baroque statues, and centuries-old atmospheric beer halls pour exceptional pilsner at prices ($2–$3 per half-liter) that make Western Europeans weep with joy and disbelief.
+The poetically-nicknamed 'City of a Hundred Spires' (pop.
+1.3 million city, 2.7 million metro) miraculously survived both World Wars relatively intact compared to Warsaw or Dresden, preserving the medieval Old Town's famous astronomical clock that draws enormous crowds every hour on the hour, Prague Castle's sprawling hilltop complex dramatically overlooking sea of red-tiled rooftops, and the Jewish Quarter's haunting synagogues telling powerful stories of survival through centuries of persecution.

 What to Do